tyreepearson/field-workshops-terraform/docs/index.md

   - For example, the import:json capability allows you to parse and access a JSON document
   - Using import we can also consume **common functions** built by power users

+???

+import is a generic term across alot of different programing languages.
+In sentinel import is any way that you import data so it can be consumed, its similar to how python or C++ that allow you to import some type of function.
+In particluar we are going to be focused on functions in this chapter.
+We are going to be importing search functions, json functions, and the other set of common imports.
 ---
 name: sentinel-imports
 # Standard Sentinel Imports